Book of Mormon Changes, Why?

 “the Son, the Only Begotten of the Father” (Alma 5:48, 2006 edition)

-The meaning of that verse was changed when the word “of” was removed.
+The meaning of Alma 5:48 changed when the word “of” was removed.
 This is important because Alma 5:48 is used as a proof text about Christ’s divinity.
 Christ cannot be both the “Son of the only begotten” and also “the Only Begotten.”

 Originally Alma 32:30 read: